dotnet/AspNetCore.Docs/aspnetcore/grpc/browser.md

 * **Mode**: An enumeration type that specifies whether the gRPC HTTP request request `Content-Type` is `application/grpc-web` or `application/grpc-web-text`.
     * `GrpcWebMode.GrpcWeb` configures content to be sent without encoding.
 Default value.
     * `GrpcWebMode.GrpcWebText` configures content to be base64 encoded.
 Required for server streaming calls in browsers.
-* **HttpVersion**: HTTP protocol `Version`. gRPC-Web doesn't require a specific protocol and won't set a value on  <xref:System.Net.Http.HttpRequestMessage.Version> unless configured.
+* **HttpVersion**: HTTP protocol `Version` used to set [HttpRequestMessage.Version](xref:System.Net.Http.HttpRequestMessage.Version) on the underlying gRPC HTTP request. gRPC-Web doesn't require a specific version and doesn't override the default unless specified.

 ## Additional resources